quicbit-js/qb-json-next/readme.md

 ### next.POS

 The POS object maps names to the ps.pos values used by next().
-ps.pos integers allow super-fast performance, but are not user-friendly, so these POS give some level readability (though admittedly still very brief).
-Here they are just as they are defined in the code:
+ps.pos integers allow super-fast performance, but are not user-friendly, so these POS names give some level readability (though admittedly still very brief).
+Here they are as defined in the code:

     // values for ps.pos(ition).
 LSB (0x7F) are reserved for token ascii value. var POS = {